 A good basement renovation builder with the right plans can also add considerable value to your property without significantly affecting the overall external appearance of the building, therefore maintaining the integrity of the original design.

 If you want more space in your house, consider a basement renovation.
-We are happy to come along and have an initial chat to give you some ideas of what might be possible with a basement extension in your home.
+We are happy to have an initial chat to give you some ideas of what might be possible with a basement extension in your home.
 We can give you the benefit of our experience on similar basement renovation projects we have worked on.
 Call us on 0800 224 628 or email email@example.com.